Tutorials

 lattice.show(PropertyType.MATERIAL)

 rings of cells.
-It is shown by applying a color map that highlights the type
+It is shown by applying a colour map that highlights the type

 of property MATERIAL